isc-projects/stork/changelog_unreleased/1297-keep-the-list-of-tested-systems-in-arm-up-to-date.md

 [doc] slawek

-    Updated a section about support operating systems.
+    Updated a section about supported operating systems.
     (Gitlab #1297)